axilleas/gitlabhq/doc/raketasks/backup_restore.md

 ### Create a backup of the GitLab system

 Creates a backup archive of the database and all repositories.
 This archive will be saved in backup_path (see `config/gitlab.yml`).
 The filename will be `[TIMESTAMP]_gitlab_backup.tar`.
-This timestamp can be used to restore an specific backup.
+This timestamp can be used to restore a specific backup.

 ```
 bundle exec rake gitlab:backup:create RAILS_ENV=production